trutru21/mkv-factory/README.md

 ## Acknowledgements

 This project relies on the outstanding open-source work behind FFmpeg, MKVToolNix, and dovi_tool.
 All credit goes to their respective developers.

+## Future Plans

+This may, or may not happen :)
+- `hevc_qsv` support for integrated GPU's
+- Batch processing results file (detailed summary of processed files)

 ## Support / Buy Me a Coffee ☕️